Ralph-Lee/blog/serializing-your-poco-objects-to-string-then-to-xmldocument.md

 Fine, root level ... got it.
 Let's take a peek at what's actually trying to be loaded.
   <h2>Wait, What The ...?</h2>
   Here's the kicker: there was a funny null/something character at the beginning of the string, and therefore, my XmlDoc couldn't successfully execute the `LoadXml()` method.
-Confessional: I scraped this method from the interwebs and its bathroom wall of code.
+I scraped this method from the interwebs and its bathroom wall of code.
 I tweaked it to suit my needs.
 I figured it was ready for ANY kind of POCO object.
 Guess not.
 I have hit the 10% case where it didn't work well.
 Well, let's fire up the Text Visualizer and figure out why that string isn't loading into an `XmlDocument` properly.

 <img   title="Text Visualizer Visual Studio xml string" src="/blog/img/xmlString.png" border="0" alt="Text Visualizer Visual Studio xml string"   />